lens-protocol/LIPs/supported-standards/lens-open-algorithm-standards/README.md

 #### Entity

 An entity is the main object that we are trying to describe.
 The Lens Open Algorithm Standard within [entities](./entities) have all the current entities which are supported by the Lens Open Algorithm Standard.
-Anyone can do a PR proposal to add a new entity.
+Anyone can make a PR proposal to add a new entity.
 It must follow the template of the [entity template](./entities/template.entity.md).

 #### Personal and Global